seqscope/cartloader/docs/reference/upload_zenodo.md

 ## Overview

 Use `upload_zenodo` to publish `CartLoader` outputs — including PMTiles, decoded spatial factors, and the catalog — to a Zenodo deposition, either an existing one or a newly created draft.
+In catalog mode, files are pulled from `catalog.yaml` and grouped into cartload basics, cartload optional files (e.g., UMAP, alias), and additional basemaps (non-SGE PMTiles).

 ---
 ## Action